wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

 ## Instructions & Reserved words

-   1. Reserved words relate to instructions, that are specially treated, and interpreted by the parse to perform extra or specifically processing on the current value.
+   1. Reserved words relate to instructions, that are specially treated, and interpreted by the parser to perform extra or specifically processing on the current value.
+   2. Reserved instructions can't be used for future custom ones, and also not recommended tag or property names.
-   2. Current Reserved words list is.
+   3. Current Reserved words list is.
-       - CONST
-       - DATA
-       - FILE
+       - CONST    - Concentrated list of constances, or individaly tagged name and its value.
+       - DATA     - CNF scripted delimited data property, having uniform table data rows.
+       - FILE     - CNF scripted delimited data property is in a separate file.
+       - %LOG     - Log settings property, i.e. enabled=1, console=1.
-       - TABLE
+       - TABLE    - SQL related.
-       - TREE
+       - TREE     - Property is a CNFNode tree containing multiple debth nested children nodes.
+       - INCLUDE  - Include properties from another file to this repository.
+                    - Included files constances are ignored if are in parent file assigned.
+                    - Includes are processed last and not on the spot, so their anons encountered take over presedence.
+                    - Include instruction use is not recomended and is as same to as calling the parse method of the parser.
-       - INDEX
+       - INDEX    - SQL related.
+       - INSTRUCT - Provides custom new anonymous instruction.
-       - VIEW
+       - VIEW     - SQL related.
-       - PLUGIN
+       - PLUGIN   - Provides property type extension for the PerlCNF repository.
-       - SQL
+       - SQL      - SQL related.
-       - MIGRATE
+       - MIGRATE  - SQL related.
        - MACRO
-          1. Value is searched and replaced by an property value, outside the property scripted.
+          1. Value is searched and replaced by a property value, outside the property scripted.
           2. Parsing abruptly stops if this abstract property specified is not found.
           3. Macro format specifications, have been aforementioned in this document.
-However make sure that you macro an constant also including the *$* signifier if desired.
+However make sure that your macro an constant also including the *$* signifier if desired.

 ## Database and SQL Instruction Formatting